The Mound City National Cemetery Preservation Commission

 To cooperate with all duly recognized existing organizations in the preservation and expansion of Mound City National Cemetery.

 To act as a liason between concerned citizens and the Government in accomplishing the purposes of this organization.

-The Mound City National Cemetery Preservation Commission meets the first Monday of the month in the Superintendent’s Lodge starting at 6:00 pm.
+The Mound City National Cemetery Preservation Commission meets the first Monday of the month at the Rawlings Reservation located at 315 South Fourth Street, Mound City, Illinois starting at 6:00 pm.
 If the meeting falls on a holiday, the commission usually reschedules for the next first Monday of the following month.
 Visitors are welcome.

 Located on the National Register of Historic Places, the Mound City National Cemetery is a burial place for both Union and Confederate soldiers, as well as soldiers from nearly every war.
 The walkway through the grounds is lined with markers inscribed with verses from the famous poem “Bivouac of the Dead.”

-The cemetery was placed on the National Register of HIstoric Places in 1997.
+The cemetery was placed on the National Register of Historic Places in 1997.
 A beautiful monument, which was donated by the State of Illinois and erected in 1874, towers majestically from the center of the grounds.
-The newly renovated Caretakers Lodge at the cemetery provides Civil War history and area information.
+The newly renovated Caretaker's Lodge at the cemetery provides is occupied and maintained by the National Cemetery Administration.